-Zero Waste Gift Wrapping
+Zero Waste and Eco-Friendly Gift Wrapping Ideas

 It’s that time of year!
 I absolutely love the holiday season.
 I love baking Christmas cookies, decorating the house, and listening to Christmas music!
 However, I know this season is notorious for being wasteful.
 According to the EPA, “between Thanksgiving and New Year’s Day, American household waste increases by more than 25 percent.
 Trash cans full of holiday food waste, shopping bags, bows and ribbons, packaging, and wrapping paper contribute an additional 1 million tons a week to our landfills.”

-I think one of the easiest zero waste gift wrapping options is using what you already have.
+I think one of the easiest zero-waste gift wrapping options is using what you already have.
 We have a stash of all sorts of holiday gifts bags and tissue paper that we’ve collected from previous holiday celebrations.
 If you don’t have a stash of your own, think about it this year!
-When your family is opening presents, collect all of those gift bags, ribbons, bows, and tissue paper to use again next year.
+When your family is opening presents, collect all of those gift bags, ribbons, plastic bows, and tissue paper to use again next year.

 There are lots of tutorials online to show you how to wrap furoshiki.
-I’d say start with Youtube.
+I’d say start with watching a Youtube video.
 Just type “furoshiki” in the search bar and there are heaps of videos you can learn from.
 You need a square piece of fabric to wrap your gifts this way.

 Furoshiki gift wrap isn’t your style?
 No worries!
-How about wrapping your gifts with brown paper and paper tape?
+How about wrapping your gifts with brown paper and paper tape, instead of plastic tape?
 Yep, that’s right.
 There is such a thing as paper tape.
 I use it daily to ship out all of my Tiny Yellow Bungalow zero waste packages, but you can also use it for gift wrapping this holiday season.

 This option blew my mind a little when I tested it out for this blog post.
 But yes, it actually works!
 You can wrap a gift using paper and zero tape at all.
 This is another one you’ll want to hop over on Youtube to learn.
 I had to watch the videos a few times before I could get it just right, but it worked!
 It kind of reminded me of origami folds I used to do when I was younger but on a larger scale!

 You could also use a toilet paper roll or a fork from your kitchen to make a cool pattern on your paper.
 I’m sure there are other household items you could use to paint interesting textures on your gift wrap paper.
 I like to idea of even flicking some white paint on to the paper to look like snow.
 The best part about this option is you can really use whatever creative tools around the house you can find!

 I also tried dehydrating orange slices for the first time this year, and I love the look of it on my holiday gifts – super simple yet elegant.
 It would be so pretty to use dried orange slices for a garland on the fireplace mantel as well.
-Wouldn’t that be gorgeous??

-Reusable Cloth Bags
+Zero Waste Reusable Cloth Bags

 This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Another really cool zero waste gift wrapping option is reusable cloth bags.
-I learned about this one from my aunt.
+Another really cool zero waste gift wrapping option is reusable gift bags made of cloth.
+I learned about this idea from my aunt.
 She sewed some beautiful reusable cloth Christmas gift bags years ago that she continues to use every year for her family’s gifts.